 The latest information is that the bus officially leaves at 7:30 and 8:30.
 I strongly advise to take the first one since you do not want to make it to Aguas Calientes too late.

 Note: Some travellers have informed me that there are also direct (backpacker) transfers from Cusco to Hidroelectrica run by touroperators.
 They costs 60 soles one-way, which is in the end $6 more than my DIY approach.

 Step 4 – Stock up

 When all tickets are in you still need to stock up on food and a bottle of water.
-My opinion is to bring enough food for a whole day of travel towards Aguas Caliente, and for you visit to Machu Picchu.
-You don’t want to be hungry while up there and you will need plenty of energy.
-Also, prices in Aguas Caliente are higher than in Cusco.
+My advice is to bring enough food for a whole day of travel towards Aguas Caliente, and for you visit to Machu Picchu.
+Feeling hungry sucks and you will need plenty of energy.
+Also prices in Aguas Caliente are higher than in Cusco.
 Consider buying your supplies at Cusco’s San Pedro market, an excellent place to meet locals and bargain for good prices.

 Also prepare by already checking out from the hostel the night before.
 You can usually leave your backpack at reception for free so you only have to take a small one with you (pack light, very important!).
 Possibly you can make a reservation for the night you’ll be back.
 Also consider to book a taxi to bring you to the bus station in the early morning, it will only be around 5 soles per person.

 Step 1 – Take the bus and get off at Santa Maria

 Make sure you arrive at the Santiago bus station in time, which means you have to get up pretty early!
 The bus officially leaves at 7:30 but like elsewhere in the world, it usually leaves a bit later.
 The same goes for the bus at 8:30.